Ovarian Cancer and Hormone Therapy

 If tamoxifen is part of your treatment plan, you’ll get regular tests to check on whether it is working properly and manage any side effects you may have.
 You shouldn’t take tamoxifen if you also take a blood thinner medication such as warfarin.

 Research shows that tamoxifen can also raise your risk for other types of cancers like those of the liver, uterus, or endometrium.
 It can also make blood clots more likely, which can cause serious conditions like deep vein thrombosis (DVT).
-If you’re taking tamoxifen and notice any swelling or pain in your legs, arms, chest, or shortness of breath, tell you doctor right away.
+If you’re taking tamoxifen and notice any swelling or pain in your legs, arms, chest, or shortness of breath, tell your doctor right away.
 If you have a DVT, you’ll need immediate treatment.

 Tamoxifen comes as a liquid or pills.
-It’s very important to closely follow your doctor’s instruction on how much you should take and when.
+It’s very important to closely follow your doctor’s instructions on how much you should take and when.
 If you skip a dose or feel unsure how to take it, ask your doctor about it.
 Don’t take a double dose.

 Experts say there needs to be more research on tamoxifen as a treatment for ovarian cancer that comes back (recurs).